Blog image

 1. Vendor Managed Inventory (VMI) or Shared Forecasting

-Let your suppliers handle restocking based on your sales data.
-VMI minimizes stockouts and smooths demand swings (a.k.a. the bullwhip effect), helping you stay lean and responsive.
+With VMI, your suppliers handle restocking based on your sales data, minimizing stockouts and smoothing out demand swings (a.k.a. the bullwhip effect).
 While VMI can be harder for mid-sized retailers to negotiate, it becomes more accessible when suppliers are under pressure—like during demand downturns.

 2. Collaborative Planning, Forecasting, and Replenishment (CPFR)